-Each $\mathbf{A}_n \in \mathbb{R}^{I_n \times k}$ can be a Gaussian map, sign random projection, SSRFT, etc. The number of constituent maps $N$ and their dimensions $I_n$ for $n \in [N]$ are parameters of the TRP, and control the quality of the map; see \cite{sun2018tensor} for details.
+Each $\mathbf{A}_n \in \mathbb{R}^{I_n \times k}$ can be a Gaussian map, a Rademacher matrix, an SSRFT, etc. The number of constituent maps $N$ and their dimensions $I_n$ for $n \in [N]$ are parameters of the TRP, and control the quality of the map; see \cite{sun2018tensor} for details.
 The TRP map is a row-product random matrix, which behaves like a Gaussian map in many respects \cite{rudelson2012row}.
 Our experimental results confirm this behavior.

-Supposing each $I_n$ is the same for $n \in [N]$, the TRP can be formed (and stored) using only $kNI$ random variables, while standard dimension reduction maps use randomness (and storage) that grows as $I^N$ when applied to a generic (dense) tensor. \jatnote{Might be good to quantify the cost of applying the maps to a sparse or rank-one tensor?} \cref{tbl: random_map} compares the computational and storage costs for different DRMs.
+For simplicity, suppose $I_n$ is the same for each $n \in [N]$.
+Then the TRP can be formed (and stored) using only $kNI$ random variables, while standard dimension reduction maps use randomness (and storage) that grows as $I^N$ when applied to a generic (dense) tensor. \jatnote{Might be good to quantify the cost of applying the maps to a sparse or rank-one tensor?} \cref{tbl: random_map} compares the computational and storage costs for different DRMs.

 We do not need to explicitly form or store the TRP map $\mathbf{\Omega}$.
-Instead, we can store its constituent DRMs $\mathbf{A}_1, \dots, \mathbf{A}_N$ and compute the action of the map on the matricized tensor using the definition of the TRP.
-The additional computation required is minimal and empirically incurs almost no performance loss.
+Instead, we can store the constituent DRMs $\mathbf{A}_1, \dots, \mathbf{A}_N$ and compute the action of the map on the matricized tensor using the definition of the TRP.
+The additional computation required is minimal, and it empirically incurs almost no performance loss.